 If you have some saved waypoints using Archaegeo's script, connect the databank to it, and it should load his script's waypoints as well.

-Disclaimer: I coded this, however, Archaegeo provided the idea, hence when starting the script he is credited and hosts the script.
+Disclaimer: I coded this, however, Archaegeo provided the idea, hence when starting the script he is credited and used to host the script.

 Fix coming relatively soon regarding core offset.
 I will also be selling more scripts in the future.
 Some will be free; others won't.